siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007b Self-Refraction.md

 applied to the total field.

 That result is strange enough to have encouraged the operational dogma that a photon interferes only with itself.
-But mathematically it is just ordinary wave mechanics: amplitudes add linearly, while the observable load is quadratic in the total field.
+Mathematically, amplitudes add linearly and the observable load is quadratic in the total field.
+Physically, the same total energy is being concentrated by overlap rather than created by it.

 The overlap itself is the effect.